ValeData/GRBAnalysis/README.md

-# Learn GRB Analysis in 3 days
+# Learn GRB Data Analysis in 3 Days

 This repository is for the documentation of Gamma-ray burst data analysis, written by Sphinx, stored in Github, and hosted by ReadTheDocs.
 Please visit [http://grb.physical.reviews](http://grb.physical.reviews)